Update, March 19, 2025

 “Some of our customers had a hard time with other SMT SoMs because they were using a BGA or LGA packages that are harder to make while their smaller pitch limited the number of contract manufacturers that could install them.”

 Ka-Ro is an interesting member of the ST Partner Program because it’s not only a SoM maker but a surface mount production facility.
-The company was thus able to use its expertise to design a QFN-like package that’s far easier to assemble because it removes all the connectors that are traditionally present when using a SoM.
-This ease-of-use also translates in the ability to conceive a single-sided PCB with only two-to-four layers, depending on the design, which significantly decreases production costs.
-Put simply, it’d be nearly impossible for a team interested in an MPU to arrive at this level of optimization if it started from scratch, without investing so much time and resources as to make a single project unviable.
+The company thus used its expertise to design a QFN-like package that is far easier to assemble because it removes all the connectors traditionally present when using a SoM.
+This ease of use also translates into the ability to conceive a single-sided PCB with only two to four layers, depending on the design, thus decreasing production costs.
+It’d be nearly impossible for a team interested in an MPU to arrive at this optimization level if it started from scratch without investing so much time and resources as to make a single project unviable.

 STM32MP1 and QSMP Evalkit, Exploiting All Features as Quickly as Possible

-The easiest way to start experimenting with the STM32MP1 in a QSCOM module is to get a QSMP Evalkit.
-The small board (60 mm x 90 mm) embarks the QSMP-1570, which houses the STM32MP157C, enabling developers to enjoy all the features and power of the STM32MP1 before optimizing their system by only keeping relevant functionalities and determining the computational throughput necessary to run their applications.
-The QSMP Evalkit includes an Ethernet port, a USB port for power supply, an SD card slot for additional storage, a USB host, a TFT Display Connector, and most importantly for developers, solder pads for all of the 100 pins, thus granting them access to all the signals from the SoM.
+The QSMP Evalkit, while small, (60 mm x 90 mm), enables developers to enjoy all the features and power of the STM32MP1 before optimizing their system by only keeping relevant functionalities and determining the computational throughput necessary to run their applications.
+The QSMP Evalkit includes an Ethernet port, a USB port for power supply, an SD card slot for additional storage, a USB host, a TFT Display Connector, and solder pads for all of the 100 pins, thus fully opening up the SoM.
 Engineers can also solder a JTAG connector for additional convenience.
 Additionally, Ka-Ro can review custom design once engineers graduate from the evaluation board.

-The QSMP Evalkit comes with Ka-Ro’s Linux distribution that their teams based on our OpenSTLinux Board Support Package (BSP) , and that works in a headless setting.
-As a result, they were able to optimize the operating system for their platform immensely.
-It also means that the development board supports STM32CubeIDE, our first development tool with STM32CubeMX built-in.
-Moreover, developers can start writing their application on an STM32MP1 development board from ST and seamlessly move over to a QSMP model with little to no code rewrite.
+The QSMP Evalkit comes with Ka-Ro’s Linux distribution that their teams based on our OpenSTLinux Board Support Package (BSP) and which works in a headless setting.
+It means that the development board supports our development tools like STM32CubeMX.
+Moreover, developers can start writing their application on an STM32MP1 development board from ST and seamlessly move to a QSMP model with little to no code rewrite.
 The company also offers its SoM in a SO-DIMM form factor in case engineers would like to use more pins.
-Regardless of the model, all Ka-Ro SoMs are compatible with industrial applications, and their manufacturing capabilities received the ISO 9001:2015 certification, which is vital for designers looking to release a product that will operate in a demanding environment.
+Regardless of the model, all Ka-Ro SoMs are compatible with industrial applications, and their manufacturing capabilities received the ISO 9001:2015 certification.